 Earned sick time will be added to each adjunct's sick leave account at the beginning of each semester.
-The balance of hours available will appear in Self Service (formerly WebAdvisor).
-Any transaction posted to your leave account (deduction or accrual) will generate an email as receipt.
+The balance of hours available will appear in Self Service.
+Transactions to your leave account can be viewed through Self Service.
 An employee who does not have enough sick leave hours available may be subject to a reduction in pay for missed hours.

-Six time expires after six month separation from the employer.
+Sick time expires after a six-month separation from the employer.

-If you have questions about the New Jersey Earned Sick Leave Law, your leave balance or how to utilize the hours, please contact Gorgianne Giordano at (609) 343-4906 or email ggiordan@atlantic.edu.
+If you have questions about the New Jersey Earned Sick Leave Law, your leave balance or how to utilize the hours, please contact Gorgianne Giordano at (609) 343-4906 or email ggiordan@atlanticcape.edu.